istio/istio.io/content/en/about/contribute/shortcodes/index.md

 generated site in order.
 We've implemented the following shortcodes for promotions:

-- **Countdown stickers**: They show how much time is left before a big event For example: "2 days until Istio 1.5".
-Stickers have minimal visual impact for readers during the event.
+- **Countdown stickers**: They show how much time is left before a big event For example: "37 days left until ServiceMeshCon on March 30".
+Stickers have some visual impact for readers prior to the event and should be used sparingly.

 - **Banners**: They show a prominent message to readers about a significant event that is about to take place, is taking place, or has taken place.
-  For example "Istio 1.5 has been released, download it today!" or "Join us at KubeCon on March 30".
+  For example "Istio 1.5 has been released, download it today!" or "Join us at ServiceMeshCon on March 30".
 Banners are full-screen slices displayed to readers during the event period.